 When do you want to retire?
 What do you want out of life?
 What actions are required for you to get there, and how long will it take?

-These question have answers that could take you 30 years out into your future.
+These questions have answers that could take you 30 years into your future.
 They involve journeys that won’t end soon.
 While that makes them almost intangible on one hand, it also means that they’ll be defining moments when you do achieve your goals.

 Things might be hard right now, but you’ve gotten this far.
 Believe in yourself that you’ll get where you want to go.
 Giving up simply isn’t a choice.

-Student loan debt?
-Living paycheck to paycheck?
-Just starting a family?
+Do you have student loan debt?
+Are you living paycheck to paycheck?
+Perhaps you’re just starting a family?

 If you’re looking for other examples, I’d refer you back to my thoughts on debt and on the impulse to buy.
 If you’re in debt, I think you should confront that gorilla.
 Face the facts.
 Take action.
 Don’t ignore it!
 If you regret things you’ve spent money on, you’ve got to get to know your “buy that!” impulse.

-The stories of Stockdale and Frankl could leave you with a broken heart, but I think we should view them as victors.
+The stories of Stockdale and Frankl could leave you with a broken heart, but I think we should also view them as heroes.

 By combining the two beliefs of the Stockdale paradox, you provide yourself with a day-to-day gameplan and a long-term roadmap.
 You’re prepared for the present, planning for the future, and (hopefully) learning from the past as you go along.

 I sincerely hope you never have to face as brutal of a reality as Jim Stockdale or Victor Frankl did.
-But I hope that you find wisdom in his words, and that you prevail in the end.
+But by understanding the Stockdale Paradox, you can find wisdom in their words.
+You will prevail in the end.

 Thanks for reading the Best Interest.